ubccr/akrr/docs/AKRR_Add_Resource.md

 Now log into resource, go to the task working directory and manually submit to queue, check the output and determine the problem.

-Now AKRR can submit jobs to that resource

 Next: [AKRR: Deployment of Application Kernel on Resource](AKRR_Deployment_of_Application_Kernel_on_Resource.md)